lino-framework/book/docs/admin/index.rst

 =====================

-This part of the documentation is for system administrators who set up or maintain a server which hosts one or several Lino sites.
+This part of the documentation is for system administrators who set up or maintain a server which hosts one or several Lino production sites.

 The approaches described in this document are not mandatory.
 Hosting a Lino site is technically the same as hosting a `Django